When does the 2020 Aspiring Conversations programme launch?

 What is Aspiring Conversations?

-Aspiring Conversations is a festival of ideas and thinkers which sits within the Festival of Colour and as its own stand alone Festival in the off year.
-The next one will be April 6 to 8, 2018.
+Aspiring Conversations is a festival of ideas and thinkers.
+It which sits within the biennial Festival of Colour programme, and runs as its own standalone festival in the off year.
+The next one will be April 3 to 5, 2020.

 Anything else you want to know?
 Then please email us on firstname.lastname@example.org